-Herpes, like HPV, is very common in the United States: The CDC estimates that one in six people in the US has genital herpes and that more than half of the US population has oral herpes.
-Like HPV and other STDs, herpes is spread not only through intimate contact, including vaginal, anal and oral sex, but also kissing and any other activity in which infected skin is exposed to a sensitive area, such as the genitals, mouth and eyes.
+Herpes, like HPV, is prevalent in the United States: The CDC estimates that one in six people in the US has genital herpes and that more than half of the US population has oral herpes.
+Like HPV and other STDs, herpes is spread not only through intimate contact, including vaginal, anal, and oral sex, but also kissing and any other activity in which infected skin is exposed to a sensitive area, such as the genitals, mouth, and eyes.

-There is no cure for herpes, and the virus does not go away on its own.
+There is no cure for herpes, and the virus does not disappear.
 People with herpes have the virus for life.
 That being said, herpes is typically asymptomatic, except for periods when sores develop, referred to as outbreaks or flare-ups.
-Many people will experience fewer and fewer herpes symptoms as time goes on, and the outbreaks will typically lessen in severity.
+Many people will experience fewer and fewer herpes symptoms as time passes, and the outbreaks will typically lessen in severity.
 Medication is also available to treat the symptoms and shorten the duration of outbreaks.

-Genital warts and herpes are caused by different viruses.
+Different viruses cause genital warts and herpes.
 Herpes is not a type of HPV, nor is it caused by HPV, and HPV does not cause herpes sores or blisters.
-People infected with either HPV or herpes may not have any symptoms at all.
-Both viruses are spread through sexual and intimate skin-to-skin contact, so practicing safer sex and limiting the number of sexual partners is important to prevent the spread of the viruses.
+People infected with either HPV or herpes may not have any symptoms.
+Both viruses are spread through sexual and intimate skin-to-skin contact, so practicing safer sex and limiting the number of sexual partners is vital to prevent the spread of the virus.
 HPV can even be prevented with a vaccine.
 There is no cure for HPV or herpes once someone is infected, though treatments are available for both.